 Those undergoing chiropractic treatments saw clinically significant improvements in migraine frequency, duration, medication use, and disability caused by headaches.
 Following two months of treatment, 22% of participants reported at least a 90% reduction in migraine frequency.
 Another study, published in 2012, found that chiropractic treatments reduced migraine patients' pain severity levels by an average of 68%.

 These study results support the use of chiropractic spinal manipulation to treat migraines.
 This adds to case studies showing the benefits of chiropractic care for women during pregnancy.
-Aloha, OR residents suffering from migraines should contact the Aloha & Beaverton chiropractors at First Choice Chiropractic and Rehabilitation to discuss how chiropractic care may help to alleviate their symptoms.
+Aloha, OR residents suffering from migraines should contact the Aloha & Beaverton chiropractors at Oregon Medical Centers to discuss how chiropractic care may help to alleviate their symptoms.

 Jahangiri JN, Vatankhah N, and Baradaran HR.
 Reduction of Current Migraine Headache Pain Following Neck Massage and Spinal Manipulation.
 Journal of Therapeutic Massage and Bodywork.
 2012; 5(1): 5–13.